jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize_datetime5.rs` - Example of a serializable struct
   with an Option Chrono Naive value with a helper function.

+* `doc_worksheet_serialize_dimensions1.rs` - Example of getting the
+  dimensions of some serialized data.
+In this example we use the dimensions to set a conditional format range.

+* `doc_worksheet_serialize_dimensions2.rs` - Example of getting the
+  field/column dimensions of some serialized data.
+In this example we use the dimensions to set a conditional format range.

 * `doc_worksheet_serialize_headers1.rs` - Demonstrates serializing
   instances of a Serde derived data structure to a worksheet.